Discrimination in Saudi Arabia: Shia

-The most prominent religion discrimination in Saudi Arabia is against the Shia sect of Islam minority in the Eastern and southern regions of Saudi.
+The most prominent religious discrimination in Saudi Arabia is against the Shia sect of Islam minority in the eastern and southern regions of Saudi.

 According to a 2009 Human Rights Watch report, Shiite citizens in Saudi Arabia "face systematic discrimination in religion, education, justice, and employment".

 Non-Wahhabi Sunnis

-Though majority of Saudis are Sunni, they still include many non-Wahhabis.
+Though the majority of Saudis are Sunni, they still include many non-Wahhabis.
 These subgroups include different schools of thoughts and jurisprudence such as Hanafi, Maliki and Shafi’i with some also subscribing to Sufism.

 Members of non-Wahhabi Sunni subgroups face varying levels of scrutiny and discrimination, including restricted religious freedoms due to the Wahhabi's definition of Sunni Islam along strict lines.
 Celebration of religious ceremonies such as Mawlid, which is forbidden in Saudi Arabia, is a prime example of that.

 Non-Muslims

-Although there is discrimination against non-Muslims (usually Western foreigners, Jews, Christians, etc.), in general this goes unnoticed as these cases are relatively uncommon compared to those of other minorities.
+Although there is discrimination against non-Muslims (usually Western foreigners, Jews, Christians, etc.) in general this goes unnoticed as these cases are relatively uncommon compared to those of other minorities.